xcoderx987/auto-typing-server/README.md

 Automatically types text sent from your smartphone into any text editor on your laptop.

-Connects your app and laptop over the same Wi-Fi network for easy setup.

 Simple and automated server setup.

 ## Instructions: